How to Celebrate Hanukkah at Home | Part 1

 - Rabbinic tradition also credits the 8-day celebration to the length of time the untainted oil burned in the Temple menorah.
 The Maccabees had only one day’s worth of pure oil, yet the supply lasted for 8 days—just enough time for more purified oil to be made according to Jewish law.

 - The above points are the traditional narrative.
 However, there is more to the story.
-Many modern historians believe that the battle wasn’t only between the Jews and the Greeks, but also between the traditionalist Jews and the Jews who had mixed their culture with the Greek and Syrian culture that dominated the region at that time.
+Many modern historians believe that the battle wasn’t only between the Jews and the Greeks, but also between the traditionalist Jews and the Jews who had mixed their culture with the Greek and Syrian cultures that dominated the region at that time.

 3 Lessons to Learn from Hanukkah

 There are many important lessons of faith for you and your families to grasp as you celebrate Hanukkah at home.
+The story of Hanukkah speaks into our cultural moment not only with warnings but with spiritual strategy.

-1. Make a choice.
+1. Make a Choice

-Apply God’s Word
+A.C.T. — Apply God’s Word

-“And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.”
+- “And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.” —Romans 12:2

 The priesthood during the time leading up to the revolt had become a counterfeit priesthood.
 It was what we would call hirelings.
 Those with the title of “priest” were in the priesthood for power, position, and money.